beet-software/dorm/docs/docs/reference/01-public-api.md

 | `Filter.date(...)` | Date comparison at a `DateFilterUnit`. |
 | `Filter.dateRange(...)` | Date bounds. |

-The `limit` and `sort` extensions add query modifiers to a filter.
+`QueryOptions`, `OrderBy`, `OffsetPageRequest`, and `Page` provide ordering, read windows, and offset-page metadata.
+The older `limit` and `sort` extensions remain available for existing filter-based calls.
 See [Search and filter](../02-build-the-store/02-query-and-filter.md).

 ## Relationship APIs